HonkaDonka/ArduinoToEV3Motors/README.md

 ## Steps

+### Movement

+First, connect the power source to the L293D chip.
+The large motors need a lot of power, so connecting the Arduino directly to the L293D will likely fry the board.

 We can wire the motor to the L293D chip just like with a normal motor.
 Pins 1 and 2 on the motor map to output 1 and 2 on the L293D.
 The L293D's input 1 and 2 pins along with its enable pin should connect to the Arduino.
 In my example code and schematic, I have them connected to pins 3, 4, and 5.

+The output 1 and 2 pins from the chip can then be wired to pins 1 and 2 on the EV3 motor.

+### Motor Encoder

 ## Resources